“Superstar in project finance.”

 IFLR1000: The Guide to the World’s Leading Financial Law Firms—Banking; Project Finance

-The Legal 500 Canada—Banking and Finance (Leading Lawyer); Infrastructure and Projects (Leading Lawyer)
+The Legal 500 Canada—Banking and Finance (Leading Individual); Infrastructure and Projects (Leading Individual)

 WXN—Canada’s Most Powerful Women: Top 100 Award

-The Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada—Banking and Financial Institutions; Corporate Commercial Law; Project Finance
+The Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada—Corporate Commercial Law; Project Finance

 Lexpert Guide to US/Canada Cross-Border Lawyers in Canada—Financing

-The Canadian Legal Lexpert Directory—Banking and Financial Institutions (Most Frequently Recommended); Corporate Commercial Law (Most Frequently Recommended); Infrastructure Law (Most Frequently Recommended); Project Finance (Most Frequently Recommended); Corporate Finance and Securities; Derivative Instruments; Energy: Electricity; Mergers and Acquisitions; Private Equity
+The Canadian Legal Lexpert Directory—Banking and Financial Institutions (Most Frequently Recommended); Corporate Commercial Law (Most Frequently Recommended); Infrastructure Law; Project Finance (Most Frequently Recommended); Corporate Finance and Securities; Derivative Instruments; Energy: Electricity; Mergers and Acquisitions; Private Equity

 Lexpert Zenith Award—Canada’s Leading Women Lawyers